 O'Connor recommends determining what you’d like the finished result to look like and working backwards from there.
 "For example, figure out where you want your part line, how long you want to wear the style, if it's being worn as a protective style, or if it'll be a set to be pulled out solely for the purpose for creating definition."

 If the hair you're twisting is long enough, you'll reach a point where the twist is no longer attached to the scalp.
-You might want to secure the twist here, but it's best to experiment and see what works for you.
-Here, you can use a small butterfly clip to keep the twist from unraveling.
-However, the thicker and curlier the hair, the better it is at holding itself together without worry of coming untwisted.
+You can either secure the twist here or experiment with using a small butterfly clip to keep the twist from unraveling.
+The thicker and curlier the hair, the better it'll be at holding itself together without coming untwisted.

 - Ponytail: If you don't want to let your twists hang loose, try pulling them back into a ponytail.
 This is a good option for those who want a protective style without many accessories, as the ends don't need to be secured.

 - Side part or middle part: Play around with parting to see what style suits you the most.
 Flat twists can be worn in a deep side part, middle part, or traditional side part.